symeo-io/symeo-python/README.md

 Check that with your configuration values, either read from a local file or fetched from the Symeo platform, match your contract.

-`-c, --config-contract`
+`-c, --contract-file`

 The path to your configuration contract file.
 Default is `symeo.config.yml`.

-`-f, --config-values`
+`-f, --values-file`

 The path to your local values file.
 Default is `symeo.local.yml`.

 #### `-k, --api-key`

 The environment api key to use to fetch values from Symeo platform.
 If empty, values will be fetched from local value file (`symeo.local.yml` by default).
-If specified, parameter `-f, --config-values` is ignored.
+If specified, parameter `-f, --values-file` is ignored.

 #### `-a, --api-url`